-Scott Wilson is an Artist, and an avid motorcycle rider, he specializes in Motorcycle themed Acrylic Paintings.
+Scott Wilson is an Artist, and an avid motorcycle rider, he specializes in Motorcycle and Vintage Car themed Acrylic Paintings.
 Available for Commissioned work.

 Scott was born in 1982 at March Airforce Base, and raised in Southern California.
 A few years after moving to Texas for work, he lost his left arm and most of his right leg in a severe oilfield accident.
-During the 3 months of recovery, his nurse would bring him pictures of art while he was relearning to write with his right hand.
+During the 3 months of recovery, his nurse would bring him art done by one handed artists to inspire him while he was relearning to write with his right hand.

 From 2005-2010 Scott attended University of Texas San Antonio, majoring in Management Science.
 While obtaining his business degree, he took multiple art classes to break up the mundane curriculum.
 Though shaky in the first drawing class, he quickly gained praise from his art teachers.